R2Northstar/ModdingDocs/docs/source/guides/tools/MDLModding.rst

 Harmony VPK
 -----------

-Harmony VPK is a tool written by headassbtw.
-It is used to extract the model from the game files.
+Harmony VPK is a tool written by the Harmony Team.
+Its an Electron based GUI for VPKTool.
+It is used to extract files from VPK files.

 We will use it to extract the model from the game files.